 Analysis | The best playoff teammate of LeBron James’s career?
-Anthony Davis, and it’s not close
+Anthony Davis, and it’s not close.

 Wade has three rings and was the most accomplished of James’s three sidekicks, but his best playoff run with James came in 2011, when the Heat fell to the Dallas Mavericks.
 By the time James claimed his first title and Finals MVP in 2012, he was the face of the Heat and the first in line for adulation.
 Irving was arguably the most central to one of James’s title runs, thanks to a sensational scoring stretch to help the Cavaliers come back from a 3-1 deficit to the Golden State Warriors in 2016.
 That title was the signature achievement of James’s career, and his superlative play left no question that he would claim Finals MVP.

 Davis absolutely has a case this year despite a foul-plagued poor showing in Game 3.
-He’s been consistent, forceful, focused and energetic throughout the Finals, he’s delivered in key moments and he’s accepted challenging matchups.
-James might still claim his fourth Finals MVP if the Lakers can close out the Heat, but he’s never had a sidekick perform quite like this.
+He has been consistent, forceful, focused and energetic throughout the Finals.
+He has delivered in key moments, and he has accepted challenging matchups.
+James might still claim his fourth Finals MVP if the Lakers can close out the Heat, but he has never had a sidekick perform quite like this.

 “We are two guys who want to win no matter the circumstance,” Davis said after Game 2.
 “It’s not always going to be pretty.
 Sometimes we are going to argue and have disagreements, but we know it’s coming from the right place.
 We know we have something special with us two and this team, and we’re just trying to capitalize on it.”